Schools plan for potential of remote learning into the fall

 But the head of the powerful teachers' union, Michael Mulgrew, says it's too soon to commit.
 Schools currently are providing some in-person classes to elementary and pre-K students who want them.
 A plan announced Monday by De Blasio will reopen middle school buildings Feb.
 25 but there is no plan yet for high schools.

-"It's a goal of mine, but I can't say they're going to open" the United Federation of Teachers president said in an interview.
+"It's a goal of mine, but I can't say they're going to open" the United Federation of Teachers president said.
 His view of the mayor's pledge: "This is not about what you want.
 This is about what you can do safely."

 "We're looking at this being a component," he said during a news conference Monday with de Blasio.